Aaron-Bopp/TIM/Hammurabi's Code preserved hierarchy through deific justice.md

 #### [[Hammurabi's Code preserved hierarchy through deific justice]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

 Hammurabi was ordained by the gods to be king and to have control.
-He was given the right to enforce the [[hierarchy]] that the gods had laid out.
+He was given the right to enforce the [[social hierarchy]] that the gods had laid out.
 Any punishment was not the decision of Hammurabi but his just following the god's decrees.

 The justice of [[Hammurabi's code]] is preserved through it's transactional nature.
 The reasoning is simple and laid out.
 This may have been why is was an effective measure of [[social control]].